UnifierHQ/revoltpy-superembeds/README.md

-# Embed "fields" for revolt.py
+# revolt.py Superembeds
+Superembeds is an extension of revolt.py's embeds which aims to make using embeds a lot easier (especially for those who've used embeds in discord.py and similar before).

+Features:
+- Makeshift embed fields
-Please do note that **this does not use any actual embed fields**.
+  - Please do note that **this does not use any actual embed fields**.
 As Revolt doesn't support having fields in embeds yet, we had to resort to showing the field data in the embed description, rather than in actual fields like we can on Discord and Guilded.
+- (WIP) Ability to use integers to set color

 ## Examples
 To send an embed with a field in revolt.py: